ipugh/hypixel-skyblock-guild-stats/README.md

 `Name, Profile, Failed?, Skill Average, Slayer XP, Combat, Foraging, Mining, Fishing, Farming, Alchemy, Enchanting, Zombie, Spider, Wolf, Gifts, Given, Deaths, Purse`

 # TODO
-- The rows should be more customizable to the user, make a file to store the format and provide some basic formats
+- The columns should be more customizable to the user, make a file to store the format and provide some basic formats
 - Add more values that can be used in the spreadsheet
-- Organize code into separate files and comment functions
+- Organize code into separate files
-- Add `-f` flag to only run failed users, currently this is just a boolean in the code
 - Remove magic numbers